YusafM/YusafM/README.md

 ### 🌍 SQL World Database Project – [View Project](https://github.com/YusafM/SQL-World-Database-DataSet)

-Used MySQL to analyze a simulated world dataset:
+Used MySQL to analyse a simulated world dataset:
 - Queried countries, populations, and economic indicators
 - Joined multiple tables for deeper insights
 - Explored patterns in language use, GDP, and demographics